 Kate participated in the competition “Falling Walls Lab” in Berlin.
 Photo/Credit: Kate Sacombe

-Kate from Australia is a PhD student at University of Adelaide, Australia.
+Kate is a PhD student in the field of gastrointestinal toxicity at University of Adelaide, Australia.

 This interview is part of a series of the “Women in Research” blog that features young female scientists participating in the 70th Lindau Nobel Laureate Meeting to increase the visibility of women in research (find more information on Facebook and Twitter).